NCIP/gdc-docs/docs/Data_Portal/Release_Notes/Data_Portal_Release_Notes.md

 * Made entire Clinical Analysis results page responsive (card columns now scale & stack in response to the size of the browser window). <!--PRTL-2882-->
 * Replaced Clinical Analysis function for printing clinical cards to a single PDF file, with more flexible functionality to instead download all the cards in SVG and/or PNG format. <!--PRTL-2870-->
 * Added message to notify users when they try to access the Portal using Microsoft Internet Explorer, indicating which browsers are officially supported. <!--PRTL-2868-->
+* Added arrow icon to sortable columns across the Portal to indicate the current sort direction. <!--PRTL-2330-->

 ### Bugs Fixed Since Last Release